sadontsev/hass-worcester-bosch-wave-thermostat/README_HACS.md

    - Also visible in the Wave mobile app

 2. **Access Code**:
   - Display on thermostat: Menu → Settings → System → Access Code
-   - 4-digit numeric code
+  - 16-character code (letters and numbers), enter without spaces

 3. **Password**:
    - Set when configuring the Wave app